AllenInstitute/ARBORS/README.md

 tree_compare
 ----------------------------
 can be run in the following configurations:
 1. give two swc files and compute the tree similarity
+   $ tree_compare
+    --input_swc_file_1 some/path/to/file1.swc
+    --input_swc_file_2 some/path/to/file2.swc
+    --output_file path/to/file_1_file_2_results.csv
+    --similarity_functions length
+    --max_depth 1

 2. give a directory of swc files and compute the tree similarity for all pairs of cells
+   $ tree_compare
+    --input_swc_dir path/to/directory/
+    --output_file path/to/results.csv
+    --similarity_functions length
+    --max_depth 1

 tree_compare_test
 ------------------------------